neopragma/sociabletests/README.md

 ## What are mocks?

+One issue James noticed is the difficulty in working with test doubles, such as mocks and stubs.
+Complicated mock setups and fragile test cases are common problems.
+But what are mocks and why do people use them?

-In order to isolate the code under test from external dependencies for the duration of one specific test case, we use a construct known as a Test Double.
+In order to isolate the code under test from external dependencies for the duration of specific test cases, we use a construct known as a Test Double.
 A Test Double stands in for a real dependency of the code under test in much the same way as a [stunt double](https://stuntteam.org/what-is-a-stunt-double-everything-you-need-to-know/) stands in for an actor in a movie.
 I don't know who coined the term or when, but it became popularized after the publication of Gerard Meszaros' 2007 book, _xUnit Test Patterns: Refactoring Test Code_.

 Meszaros is also credited with creating a taxomony of Test Doubles.
 As far as I know he didn't make them up, but he sought to regularize the terminology around them.
 People were using various terms that seemed intuitive to them, but the hodge-podge of inconsistent terms were confusing for people interested in getting started with TDD and refactoring.
 Meszaros settled on _stub_, _mock_, _spy_, _fake_, and _dummy_.

 J.B.
 Rainsberger's 2001 book, _JUnit Recipes: Practical Methods for Programmer Testing_, contains these plus quite a few more, but most of the terms have fallen out of use.
 I think some or most of the terms were already in use before then.

 Regardless of who should get credit for what, the basic idea of a _mock_ is a software construct that looks and acts like a real external dependency, but isn't real.
 It can return a predefined response to a call to any method/function of the real dependency, and it can keep track of the interactions between the client code (usually a test case) and itself.
 It reduces the cost of test setup and execution and ensures the behavior of the dependency will be consistent across executions of the test case, so the test case provides consistent and reliable results.

+Most people these days say "mock" when they refer to any type of test double.
+Some people like to harp on that, but here I'm just going to say "mock" and leave it at that.

 ## Do mocks lead to bad design?